nobuyukioishi/D6T-44L-06_on_RasPi/README.md

 I mainly reused a code by [Krisjanis Rijnieks](https://github.com/kr15h)'s https://github.com/kr15h/omron-d6t-44l-06-rpi-of-test .
 I just modified some code in main.cpp file in order to output the sensor's data into CSV file.

-I recommend you to refer his repository when my code doesn't work properly or if you have any question.
+I recommend you to refer his repository if my code has some problems.